-The needs and concerns of Oregon citizens are a key driver of the Oregon Passenger Rail project.
-The project includes an extensive public involvement component, to ensure that project decisions are informed by the needs and issues of the communities and stakeholders in the corridor.
-The project will include many opportunities for citizens and interested parties to comment and get involved, including public open houses, online surveys, and community advisory groups.
+The needs and concerns of Oregonians have been a key driver of the Oregon Passenger Rail project.
+The project included an extensive public involvement component, to ensure that project decisions were informed by the needs and issues important to communities and stakeholders in the corridor.
+To date, there have been many opportunities for citizens and interested parties to comment and get involved, including public open houses, online surveys and community advisory groups.

-The project includes a number of committees and forums for stakeholders to provide input on the project.
-The Governor-appointed Leadership Council represents a core group that will deliberate and make recommendations throughout the life of the project.
-The Corridor Forum is a large corridor-wide group where large-scale, corridor-wide issues can be discussed.
-The Community Advisory Groups are geographically based working groups that address local issues.
-The FRA is the final decision-maker for all decisions.
+The project included committees and forums for stakeholders to provide input on the project.
+The governor-appointed Leadership Council is a core group that deliberated and made recommendations throughout the life of the project.
+The Corridor Forum is a larger group where corridor-wide issues were discussed.
+The Community Advisory Groups are geographically based working groups that addressed local issues.
+The Federal Railroad Administration is the final decision-maker for all decisions.